-- 6.1 The Final Draft Local Plan has been prepared based on a robust and credible evidence base which has been commissioned since 2016. - 6.2 The First Draft Local Plan was supported by an Interim Sustainability Appraisal Report as required by the Town and Country Planning Regulations and best practice.
-Further Sustainability Appraisal has been undertaken in preparing the Final Draft Local Plan and will be published alongside the Local Plan in January 2019. - 6.3 An Equality Impact Assessment was prepared to inform and support the preparation of the First Draft Local Plan.
-This is being updated to respond to and inform changes included in the Final Draft. - 6.4 The First Draft Local Plan was subject to Habitats Regulations Assessment Screening.
+- 6.1 The Final Draft Local Plan is supported by a Sustainability Appraisal Report (Appendix D) as required by the Town and Country Planning Regulations and best practice and will be published alongside the Local Plan in January 2019. - 6.2 An Equality Impact Assessment was prepared to inform and support the preparation of the First Draft Local Plan.
+This has been updated to respond to and inform changes included in the Final Draft.

+6.3 The First Draft Local Plan was subject to Habitats Regulations Assessment Screening.
 The screening exercise assisted in evolving the First Draft Plan and identified those policies and site allocations that required Appropriate Assessment to avoid harm to the integrity of European Sites.
+Footprint Ecology was appointed to undertake the Habitats Regulations Assessment and this has informed the policies and site allocations in the Final Draft Local Plan (Appendix E).
+The Assessment concludes that there are no significant effects that can not be mitigated.

+7 NEXT STEPS

-Footprint Ecology was appointed to undertake the Habitats Regulations Assessment and this has informed the policies and site allocations in the Final Draft Local Plan.
-Pending the completion of the Appropriate Assessment report, an interim Position Statement is provided in Appendix C. It concludes that the report will not raise any insurmountable concerns and further changes to the text and policies are only likely to be minor and for clarity. - 6.5 Subject to Full Council approval, the Final Draft Local Plan will be published for 6 weeks, from Monday 14 January to Monday 25 February 2019, to receive representations relating to legal and procedural requirements and soundness.
+7.1 Subject to Full Council approval, the Final Draft Local Plan will be published for 6 weeks, from Monday 14 January to Monday 25 February 2019, to receive representations relating to legal and procedural requirements and soundness (Regulation 19).
+The Regulation 19 stage is a formal stage where stakeholders and members of the public get a final chance to make representations on whether they support the plan or not.
 The legal and procedural tests include passing the 'duty to cooperate' test in relation to addressing cross boundary strategic issues, consultation, sustainability appraisal, habitat regulations assessment and compliance with the 2012 Local Planning Regulations.
-The tests of soundness, set down in the National Planning Policy Framework 2018, are as follows: - a) Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - b) Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - c) Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - d) Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework.
+The tests of soundness, set down in the National Planning Policy Framework 2018, are as follows:

+a) Positively prepared - providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; b) Justified - an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; c) Effective - deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and d) Consistent with national policy - enabling the delivery of sustainable development in accordance with the policies in this Framework.

-- 6.6 A thorough approach to the preparation of the Local Plan has been undertaken and it is considered that all the necessary legal and procedural tests and the tests of soundness have been fulfilled. - Once the Final Draft Local Plan has been agreed by Full Council it will carry some weight in the planning application and appeal decision making processes.
-Some policies may also gain further weight at the end of the period for the receipt of representations, depending on whether representations have been received. - 6.8 At the end of the 6 week period for the receipt of representations, the Council will look to submit the Final Draft Local Plan to the Planning Inspectorate at the end of March 2019, with all the representations received, including a statement of the main issues raised and all the supporting evidence.
+- 7.2 A thorough approach to the preparation of the Local Plan has been undertaken and it is considered that all the necessary legal and procedural tests and the tests of soundness have been fulfilled. - 7.3 Once the Final Draft Local Plan has been agreed by Full Council it will carry some weight in the planning application and appeal decision making processes.
+Some policies may also gain further weight at the end of the period for the receipt of representations, depending on whether representations have been received. - 7.4 At the end of the 6 week period for the receipt of representations, the Council will look to submit the Final Draft Local Plan to the Planning Inspectorate at the end of March 2019, with all the representations received, including a statement of the main issues raised and all the supporting evidence.
 The Examination commences on submission of the documentation.
 At this point the timetable is in the hands of the Planning Inspector, but usually within approximately 3 months a public hearing would be held.
 The Local Development Scheme anticipates the Inspectors Report in October 2019 and adoption at the end of 2019.

-7 CONSULTATION
+8 CONSULTATION